thomasaarholt/prism-em.github.io/citeus.md

-# Referencing PRISM
+# Referencing *Prismatic*
-If you use PRISM in your research, we kindly ask that you cite the following papers:
+If you use *Prismatic* in your research, we kindly ask that you cite the following papers:

 	1. Ophus, C.: A fast image simulation algorithm for scanning transmission electron microscopy.
 Advanced Structural and